c-ridgway/arduino-remoteserial/README.md

 ## Basics

-Arduino library sends HTTP message -> receiving server on your PC -> prints to console
+Arduino library sends HTTP message -> server on your PC -> print to console

 ## 1. Install Instructions